utreexo/biptreexo/utreexo-accumulator-bip.md

 The Bitcoin network is composed of a set of nodes that validate blocks and transactions as they are received.
 These nodes need to keep track of the current state of the network in order to fulfill their role.
-Most importantly, they must maintain a record of all coins that have been created but not yet spent—a collection known as the UTXO set.
+Most importantly, they must maintain a record of all coins that have been created but not yet spent, a collection known as the UTXO set.

 This set is typically stored in a database that must be accessed frequently and cannot be pruned.
 As a result, the cost of running a node is directly tied to the size of the UTXO set.
-Since it can grow indefinitely—bounded only by block size—it represents a long-term scalability concern.
+Since it can grow indefinitely, bounded only by block size, it represents a long-term scalability concern.

 Utreexo is a dynamic accumulator that enables the UTXO set to be represented in just a few kilobytes,